julianmunoz/NoSqlInjection/README.md

 # NoSqlInjection
-A web application vulnerable to NoSQLInjection
+A web application vulnerable to NoSQLInjection written in flask